Kamichanw/SeekDeeper/bert/README.md

 Label = NotNext
 ```

-"Is this sentence can be continuously connected?"

-understanding the relationship, between two text sentences, which is not directly captured by language modeling
+This is for understanding the relationship between two text sentences, which is not directly captured by language modeling.

 ##### Rules: